 Texas State's 58 acre Science, Technology and Advanced Research (STAR) Park was established in 2011.
 The first building was financed through a three-way partnership with the City of San Marcos, Texas State University, and a \$1.85M award from the U.S. Economic Development Administration (EDA).
 STAR One, completed in November 2012, is a 20,000 sq. ft. unique facility designed to meet the need for wet labs in Central Texas.
-It also serves as an incubator and accelerator for Texas State University spin-outs as well as spin-ins from outside
+It also serves as an incubator and accelerator for Texas State University spin-outs as well as spin-ins from outside Texas State.
+We are in the process of expanding STAR One to additional 16,000 sq.ft. which will include material science/chemistry labs.
+The expansion will be ready for occupancy by late 3rd Quarter, 2016.

-Texas State.
 Currently, five firms are located in the building as well as the new Advanced Polymers and Nanomaterials Lab, the offices of the Small Business Development Center, the Office Commercialization and Industrial Relations, and STAR Park management.